maldex/MySimpleSampleTomcatWar/README.md

 # My Simple Sample Tomcat War Project

-Stupid example JServlet application that comes as [.war](releases) file, and tells me something about it's runtime and lets me test a JDBC connection.
+Stupid example JServlet application that comes as [deployable .war-file](https://github.com/maldex/MySimpleSampleTomcatWar/releases) file, and tells me something about it's runtime and lets me test a JDBC connection.
 Just as much as my humble java and html allowed.
 Improvements heartly welcomed.

-This project aims a slight bit further than apache's [sample application](https://tomcat.apache.org/tomcat-7.0-doc/appdev/sample/).
-But its basically just a PoC and debug thing, and documentation for myself.
+This project aims a slight bit further than apache's [sample application](https://tomcat.apache.org/tomcat-7.0-doc/appdev/sample/), serving as PoC and [debug help](screenshots/default.html).

 ## features
 - [A sample how to create a custom docker image with tomcat and application embedded](dist/Docker/README.md)